jaheyns/CfdOF/README.md

    (for example `sudo apt-get install paraview` on debian).
 3. Edit &rarr; Preferences &rarr; CfdOF: Select _Use docker_.
 4. Press the _Install Docker Container_ button.
 There is no need to install gmsh, cfmesh and HISA as they are included in the docker image.
-5. Press the _Run dependancy checker_ button.
+5. Press the _Run dependency checker_ button.

 ## Documentation